department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

   - Given that intoleranceCondition.status is unclear; will presume we only see `active`
   - set to `active`
   - if we receive indications of not active, we should update our data to remove (or set `inactive` or `entered-in-error`) the AllergyIntolerance if we had previously recorded it
-- a `code` which tells you what the patient is allergic to
+- a `code.text` which tells you what the patient is allergic to
-  - at least `code.text`
-  - would be good to have a coding, but there does not appear to be any source for that
-- if `drugClass` is indicated then the `category` should be #medication
-  - `drugClass.code.displayText` -> `.code.coding.display`
 - `category` derived from `.allergyType`
   - `D` -> #medication
   - `F` -> #food